Embedding calculus and grope cobordism of knots: Preliminaries

-When $\pi=\pi_1M$ we view a $\pi_1M$-decorated tree $\Gamma^{g_{S}}$ as a \emph{homotopy class of a map} $x\colon\Gamma\to M$ which takes the root and leaves to some fixed arc $K$ in $M$ (a knot in practice).
-The decoration $g_i\in\pi_1M$ for the $i$-th leaf is the homotopy class of the loop $\gamma_i$, which goes from $x(0)$ (the basepoint) to the leaf $x(i)$ along the unique path in the tree connecting the $i$-th leaf and the root, then back from $x(i)$ to $x(0)$ along $K$.
-More precisely, the basepoint of $M$ is fixed in some $p_0\in K$ and the described loop $\gamma_i$ should be conjugated by the piece of $K$ between $p_0$ and $x(i)$. \begin{remm} The group $\Lie_{\pi}(n)$ is equal to $\Lambda_{n-1}(\pi,n+1)$ from the work of Schneiderman and Teichner \cite{Schneiderman-Teichner14}, where the more general groups $\Lambda_n(\pi,m)$ were used as targets for obstruction invariants for pulling apart $m$ surfaces in $M$; see \cite[Lem.~2.1]{Schneiderman-Teichner14} for this identification. \end{remm}
+When $\pi=\pi_1M$ we view a $\pi_1M$-decorated tree $\Gamma^{g_{S}}$ as a \emph{homotopy class of a map} $x\colon\Gamma\to M$ which takes the root and leaves to some fixed arc $K$ in $M$.
+In our applications $K$ is a long knot in $M$, and the tree will be the underlying tree of a grope cobordism $\G\colon G_\Gamma\hra M$ on $K$; recall from Section~\ref{subsec-intro:gropes} that $\Gamma$ can be embedded into $G_\Gamma$, see Definition~\ref{def:underlying-decor-tree} for details.
+The decoration $g_i\in\pi_1M$ for the $i$-th leaf will then be the homotopy class of the loop $\gamma_i$, which goes from $x(0)$ (the basepoint) to the leaf $x(i)$ along the unique path in the tree connecting the $i$-th leaf and the root, then back from $x(i)$ to $x(0)$ along $K$.
+More precisely, the basepoint of $M$ is fixed in some $p_0\in K$ and the described loop $\gamma_i$ should be conjugated by the piece of $K$ between $p_0$ and $x(i)$.